 Fold the hem upwards, and sew it down.
 If you have a coverlock, use it.
 If not, use a twin needleSee Twin needle in the Sewing documentation or zig-zag stitchSee Zig-zag stitch in the Sewing documentation to keep the seam stretchable.

 Knitwear doesn't ravel, so you can simply fold this over once and sew it down, then neatly trim back the fabric.

-The procedure outline below applies to both of the armholes as well as the neck opening.
-In other words, you’ll have to do this three times.
+The procedure outlined below applies to both of the armholes as well as the neck opening.
+In other words, you'll have to do this three times.

 Either way, the less sharp bends you have, the easier it will be.
 So start with that to warm up before you do the trickier bends.

 This is the only part of making this A-shirt that requires a bit of practice.
 Don't worry, all you need to do is make a couple of these and you'll be a pro in no time.

 The first thing we need to do is decide where we are going to start/stop our binding.
 Here's what I suggest:

 Put your A-shirt down with the good side up, and place your binding strip on top of it with the good side down (as in, good sides together).

 Align the long edge of your strip with the edge of your fabric so the strip lies on top of the fabric (not in the opening).
 Place the corner on your starting point.